Replacing a Lost Registration in GeorgiaPage Overview

 To request a replacement Georgia registration card, you'll need to complete an Application for a Replacement Registration Certificate (Form MV-5) and submit it to your local GA county tag office.

-If more than one person owns the vehicle, all owners will need to go to the Tax Commissioner's office with you, and each of you will need to provide your current driver's license or state-issued ID card.
+If there are multiple owners listed on the vehicle, all of the listed owners will need to go to the Georgia county tag office with you, and each of you will need to provide your current GA driver's license or state-issued ID card.

-You'll need to complete an Application for Replacement Tags or Decals if your license plate is lost or stolen.
-If the tag was stolen, you'll need to provide a copy of the police report when you make your application for replacement.
-If not, then you'll need to also complete a surrender form, surrendering that license plate number.
+NOTE: If your license plate was stolen, you should contact your local law enforcement agency to file a police report.
+You'll need to provide a copy of the police report when you make your application for replacement with the Georgia Department of Revenue.
+If you don't have one, then you'll need to also complete a Report of and/or Surrender of Georgia License Plate (Form T-158) surrendering your old license plate number.

 - Register Car

 - Registration Renewal